 The regulatory employment law landscape is rapidly changing and comes with an ever-increasing complexity, which makes it challenging for multinationals to manage compliance with the applicable rules.
 This guide contains summaries of the employment law rules regarding hiring and dismissing employees in 60+ countries, and analyzes them to discover the similarities and differences.

 It contains a summary overview of domestic employment laws without specific industry focus.
-The guide also does not include regional, state or province legislation (except for Canada, where the analysis covers Ontario and Quebec).
+The guide also does not include regional, state or province legislation (except for Canada, where the analysis only covers Ontario).

 When companies want to employ people, especially when it concerns a first hire in a new territory, some insights on the employment laws of that country are required.
 Generally, the analysis shows that, irrespective of the location, and notwithstanding regional or country specifics and differences, similar matters need to be considered, or questions asked, when hiring employees.

 Although in most countries employers are obliged to register in that country for tax purposes when hiring employees, it is not always required to establish a legal entity.
 There are, however, quite a few countries where no separate legal entity is to be established for the purpose of hiring employees, but a branch office is to be opened instead.